doraemon1293/django_rest_image_api/README.md

     "source_pk": 48
 }
 ```
-6.  to download file
+6. To download file
   URL: HOSTNAME+fn
   example:```
     http http://127.0.0.1:8000/images/7033ab72-1bfa-46e4-9428-3b3e780d5972.jpeg -o download_file_name```

 ## TEST
 1. class ListImagesTest
   test the api to list all images
 2. class GetImageTest
   test the api to get a specific all images as per pk
 3. class UploadImageTest
   upload an Image, get the Image file, download file and compare whether the files is the same with original one
 4. class TransferImageTest
   upload the image and download the format converted image,
   if _compare_file_required, this method will also compare whether the transfered file is exactly the same with sample file
   As some conversion cannot guarantee the file is always the same, for example from png to jpeg, so should not compare files in that case
 5. class RotateImageTest
   upload the image and download the rotated image. this method will also compare whether the transfered file is exactly the same with sample file